MikeHopcroft/labyrinth/documentation/src/azure_resource_graph.src.md

 % az graph query --output json -q 'Resources | where subscriptionId == "00000000-0000-0000-0000-000000000000" | where type !in ("microsoft.compute/virtualmachines/extensions", "microsoft.compute/disks", "microsoft.compute/sshpublickeys", "microsoft.storage/storageaccounts")' > resource-graph.json
 ~~~

-Once you have your resource graph, use the `convert.js` application to transform it into a [Labyrinth graph file](../data/azure/examples/00.demo/convert.yaml).
+Once you have your resource graph, use the `labyrinth convert` command to transform it into a [Labyrinth graph file](../data/azure/examples/00.demo/convert.yaml).
 The first parameter is the path to the resource graph.
 The second parameter is the path to write the Labyrinth graph file.

 [//]: # (script labyrinth convert data/azure/examples/00.demo/resource-graph.json data/azure/examples/00.demo/convert.yaml)
 ~~~